nchz/dictdot/README.md

 It provides the same nature of a `dict`, plus facilities in notation and a `find` functionality that helps in the data exploration process.
 Particularly useful when dealing with a large JSON that you don't know much about.

-It's implemented by overriding some builtin methods of regular Python `dict`, then it has no impact in performance or memory footprint.
-Nevertheless, for productive code it's always recommended to use the native Python dictionaries.
+Implemented by overriding some builtin methods of regular Python `dict`, it has no impact in performance or memory footprint.

 ## Usage